DrPsyber/Live_Assistant/README.md

 - The app runs entirely client-side
 - No data is sent to any servers except OpenAI's API
 - Use HTTPS in production environments

-## License

-This project is for educational and personal use.